Nagendra1997/mesibo-documentation/conferencing.md

 To enable real-time communication between your users, you need to let mesibo know about each of your users.
 Mesibo will create an access token for each user and give it to you which you can send it to your users.
 Your user can then use this access token in Mesibo Real-time APIs using `setAccessToken` function.

-To add a user or to re-generate user access token, you need to invoke this API with the following parameters:
+To add a user, you need to invoke [useradd](https://mesibo.com/documentation/api/backend-api/#add-a-user--regenerate-a-user-access-token)

 ## 3. Creating the conference group
 Go to [mesibo dashboard](https://mesibo.com/console/#/dashboard) and choose the application created earlier(conference) and click on the `Settings` icon.
 Now click on `Groups` to open the groups page.